-- Members of the assessment committee cannot be in an up-downwards management layer compared to the main supervisor (example 1: The Head of Department cannot be a member of an assessment committee for a PhD student in his or her own department.
-Example 2: A section leader cannot be a member of an assessment committee for a PhD student in his or her own section.)
+- Members of the assessment committee cannot be in an up-downwards management layer compared to the main supervisor (example 1: The Head of Department/Section Leader cannot be a member of an assessment committee for a PhD student in his or her own department/section.
+Example 2: If the supervisor is Head of Department, the members of the assessment committee cannot be recruited from the supervisor’s department.)
 NOTE: If it is not possible to find other academically competent persons to replace the disqualified members, a permission to participate in the assessment committee can be given by special argumentation.

 - It is not possible to be a member of an assessment committee if there are joint publications with the PhD student, or if any are in preparation.

 - As a rule it is not possible to serve as member of an assessment committee if there are a significant amount of joint publications with the supervisor or co-supervisor(s) if any.

 - If the PhD student or the main supervisor is fully or partly financed or has a sideline occupation at an external company, then assessors from the in question company cannot be used.
 This also includes subsidiary companies and branches in other locations.

 The Department is responsible for appointing a qualified moderator.
 The PhD Study Director is responsible for approving the moderater.
 The following requirements must be met by the potential moderator: